Ipswich Film Theatre

 But arts cinema are less worthy of that title as they increasingly combine silly blockbusters with alternative programming, which they claim they need to do to survive.
 I am doubtful.
 There are regular quality films which would fill seats - The Reader, The Duchess, Doubt, Atonement, Creation…

 I have met many who care about cinema and eschew Vues and Empires and Odeons, and who go regularly.
 I think there are more of us than art cinema marketers want to admit - for perhaps I think it suits them to show blockbusters.
-Perhaps I should explain what I mean by that: I am not criticising big budget films, Hollywood, or high box office grossing.
+Perhaps I should explain what I mean by that: I am not criticising big budget films, Hollywood, or high box office grossing per se.
 You can have a very good film that is and does all those.
 I mean films that are merely entertainment - that aren’t intelligent and have nothing to say, no social commentary to make.
-Well - in a sense that's not many films, as all films have a message - but whether I like them or not, I wouldn’t expect to see screwball comedy, action thriller or chickflicks at my local arts.
+Well - in a sense that's not many films, as all films have a message - but whether I like them or not, I wouldn’t expect to see screwball comedies, action thrillers, or chickflicks at my local arts.
 When a cinema is the sole one for a local community - say Brixton's Ritzy or Woodbridge Riverside - then a mix of films seems right.
 But Norwich is in the heart of the city where the other 3 cinemas are, and they are all too similar.

 Ipswich is down to one cinema now since the silvery Odeon closed.
 There is no point in vying with the 13 screens of Cineworld, but using the ones in the arts cinema to show something different.